swfl-coders/tech-alliance-website/CONTRIBUTE.md

 Please visit our [issues page](https://github.com/swfl-coders/tech-alliance-website/issues) for tasks we currently need help with.
 If you find an **issue** you would like to contribute, please comment on it, so others can see someone is already working on this.
 Please remember to make a reference to your **issue number** when you open your pull request.

+**IMPORTANT:**

+- Pull requests (PRs) will only be accepted if you've first claimed the issue and it has been assigned to you by the maintainers.
+We are only accepting PRs for existing issues on the issues page.
+If you'd like to propose something that is not listed, please create an issue and get approval from the maintainers before submitting a PR.
+PRs for unapproved issues will not be reviewed.

-If none of the issues you see is something you want to help, don't worry, you can still contribute.
+- If none of the issues you see is something you want to help, don't worry, you can still contribute.
 Just open a pull request and use the **enhancement** label.

 ## GIT & GitHub